Tanishk-Saxena/CodeIt-Web-IDE---Client/README.md

 To run this project, you will need to add the following environment variables to your .env file

 `API_SERVER` - backend to which you will connect this client for processing code and relaying output.
+Either clone [server](https://github.com/Tanishk-Saxena/CodeIt-Web-IDE---server1) repository and use that locally, or use already hosted server: https://code-it-web-ide-server1.vercel.app/ .

 ## Documentation